-Centurion Cinema focuses on production, sales and distribution of full scale feature films all over the world.
-Having developed, produced and delivered productions for nearly 30 years Centurion is well placed to advise and control external productions while continuing to raise the bar within independent film-making.
+Centurion has been in the business of development, production, sales and distribution of full scale feature films all over the globe.
+Having produced for over 30 years Centurion is well placed to assist in all aspects of independent film making.

-Our production side has developed a track record for producing modestly budgeted films with commercial potential.
-This production department reviews submitted or discovered scripts, looking for material that will attract top talent.
-We then actively develop these scripts, working with the major talent agencies and managers to recruit a strong cast that appeals to the film’s target audience.
-We believe the commercial and critical success of these films should enhance our reputation and continue to give us access to top talent, scripts and projects.
-We also develop films in other niche markets, especially ‘art films’ which we utilise to expand our reputation and gain further access to talent both in front and behind the cameras.
+Our production department reviews chosen scripts, looking for material that will attract top talent.
+We then actively develop these scripts alongside their writers, working with the major talent agencies and managers to compile a strong cast for the budget that appeals to the film’s target audience.
+The commercial and critical success of these films will continue to enhance our reputation and maintain our relationships with agents and distributors alike.

 Many specifics are considered before the decision about where to shoot TV, film, or commercial productions, including bureaucracy or red tape hurdles, diversity or accessibility of the proposed location, studio space availability, talents’ ability or willingness to travel, and access to quality, efficient local area crew professionals.